Shopping for a new car can feel a little overwhelming – especially with today’s high-tech safety features. From crash avoidance to emergency

 - Both: Together, all 57 award-winning vehicles have good ratings in the IIHS’ five other crashworthiness evaluations.
 They all also have an available automatic emergency braking system that rates advanced or superior for front crash prevention.

-For more details on how crash tests work (and what they look for), visit the safety ratings page on the IIHS website.
+For more details on how crash tests work (and what they look for), visit the safety

 THE 2019 TOP SAFETY PICK+ WINNERS